Which Viewpoint Shows it Best? Language for Weakly Supervising View Selection in Multi-view Instructional Videos: Conclusion

 \section{Conclusion}

 We tackle view selection in multi-view instructional videos in the absence of best view labels.
 To that end, we design a novel framework composed of a best view pseudo-labeler that uses the view-dependent quality of estimates of video descriptions to automatically generate best view pseudo-labels, and a best view selector that given a video, produces a best view prediction.
 Our method significantly outperforms several state-of-the-art baselines on two challenging multi-view instructional video datasets.
-In future work, we will explore future best-view anticipation for improving the energy efficiency of multi-view instructional video capture setups.
+In future work, we will explore future best-view anticipation for improving the energy efficiency of multi-view instructional video capture setups. { \textbf{Acknowledgements:} UT Austin is supported in part by the IFML NSF AI Institute.
+KG is paid as a research scientist by Meta, and SM was a visiting researcher at the same when this work was done.}

 {

 }